biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04b-Mode-Spotlight-Learn.md

     *   "Tell me about the basics of Docker."

 By creating a dedicated Learn Mode, you make the process of acquiring new knowledge more interactive, efficient, and enjoyable within your Cursor environment.

+## When to Use Learn Mode vs. Research Mode

+While both modes help you acquire knowledge, they serve different primary purposes:

+*   **Use Learn Mode when:**
+    *   You need to understand a specific concept, piece of code, or technology in depth.
+    *   The goal is direct comprehension and skill acquisition.
+    *   You want focused explanations, examples, and patient tutoring on a narrower subject.
+    *   You need to understand the "how" of something specific.

+*   **Consider Research Mode when:**
+    *   You need to gather information broadly on a topic from external sources.
+    *   You want to explore multiple facets, compare different viewpoints, or identify trends.
+    *   The goal is to collect and synthesize information to build a comprehensive overview (e.g., for a report, decision-making, or feature investigation).
+    *   You need to understand the "what" and "why" across a landscape.

+For a dedicated mode on gathering and synthesizing information broadly, see [Mode Spotlight: Research Mode](04d-Mode-Spotlight-Research.md).